pranjalwalia/VonNeumann-machine-emulator/Readme.txt

 RUNNING COMMANDS:
+        PICTURES OF THE RUNNING INSTRUCTIONS ARE INSIDE THE IMAGES FOLDER.

     -- Inside the Project Directory:
         -$ cat fileName.idea => appends to the terminal an overview of the instruction you are about to implement using the IAS. (---OPTIONAL---)
         -$ cat fileName.example > input.txt